csesoc/constitution/CONSTITUTION.rst

    #. must be signed by the members making the requisition, and
    #. must be lodged with the secretary, and
    #. may consist of several documents in a similar form, each signed by one or more of the members making the requisition.
    #.
-Such a requisitioned meeting must be held within twenty-one (21) academic days, but no
+Such a requisitioned meeting must be held within twenty-eight (28) academic days, but no
               sooner than five (5) academic days.
    #.
 If the Executive fails to convene a special general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a special general meeting to be held not later than 3 months after that date.